Octavia Fields Branch Library

 In 1929, Mrs. John Franks took over for Margaret Carpenter temporarily until Esther Deckard was named the librarian.
 Deckard would oversee the branch for the next 30 years.

 In 1932, the library circulated 22,907 books.
-Because of continuing growth in circulation and demand from the community, the library was granted permission to use the Court Room as a reading room.
+Because of continued growth in circulation and community demand, the library was granted permission to use the Court Room as a reading room.

 That summer, the Humble branch hosted a Vacation Reading Club (a precursor of the modern-day Summer Reading Program) to "stimulate reading habits among the girls and boys."
 The club at Humble hosted displays of bug collections, boats, and birdhouses.

-Residents called a meeting in November 1933 to discuss plans for improving the housing condition of the library through community partnerships and funds from the Civic Works administration.
+Residents called a meeting in November 1933 to discuss plans to improve the library building through community partnerships and funds from the Civic Works administration.
 However, the plans were postponed and later abandoned.
-The library remained at the Court House.
+The library remained at the courthouse.

 Starting in the early 1940s, the branch had a weekly column, "Library Notes," in the Humble Echo Newspaper.
 The column described upcoming programs and new items to the collection.
 Browse the "Library Notes" columns on The Portal to Texas History.